alrochas1/ros_paparazzi/README.md

 ## Requirements

-- ROS 2 Humble
+- ROS 2 Humble (a Docker image is also available).
-- A Raspberry with a SSH configured
+- A Raspberry with a SSH configured (SSH is no longer required after installation)

 ## Setup Instructions